pkzw/pngtotxt/README.md

   -v, --version     Display version information

 CTY is the content-type of the input file (Default is 'image/png').
 IFN is the name of the input file (required).
+Use '-' or 'stdin' to read from standard input.
 OFN is the name of the output file.
 ```